 In September 2006, FASB issued SFAS No. 157, "Fair Value Measurements."
 SFAS No. 157 defines fair value, establishes a framework for measuring fair value and expands disclosure about fair value measurements.
 SFAS No. 157 does not require new fair value measurements but provides guidance on how to measure fair value by providing a fair value hierarchy used to classify the source of information.
 SFAS No. 157 is effective for fiscal years beginning after November 15, 2007.
-However, on February 12, 2008, the FASB issued FASB Staff ("FSP") FAS No. 157-2 which delays the effective date for all non-financial assets and liabilities except those that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
+However, on February 12, 2008, the FASB issued FASB Staff Position ("FSP") FAS No. 157-2 which delays the effective date for all non-financial assets and liabilities except those that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually).
 FSP 157- 2 defers the effective date of SFAS No. 157 to fiscal years beginning after November 15, 2008, and interim periods within the fiscal years for items within the scope of this FSP.
-Effective for fiscal year 2009, the Company will adopt SFAS No. 157, except as it applies to those non-financial assets and non-financial liabilities as noted in FSP157-2.
-The Company does not expect such adoption to have a material effect on its consolidated financial position, results of operations or cash flows.
+The Company adopted SFAS No. 157 on May 26, 2008 for financial assets and financial liabilities.
+It did not have any impact on the Company's results of operations or financial position for the year ended May 31, 2009.
+The Company will adopt SFAS No. 157 for non-financial assets and liabilities during its fiscal year ending May 30, 2010.
+The Company is currently evaluating the future impacts and disclosures of this standard.

-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115."
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities- Including an amendment of FASB Statement No. 115."
 SFAS No. 159 permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
 Subsequent adjustments to the fair value of the financial instruments and liabilities an entity elects to carry at fair value will be recognized in earnings.
 SFAS No. 159 also establishes additional disclosure requirements.
 SFAS No. 159 is effective for fiscal years beginning after November 15, 2007, with early adoption permitted provided the entity also elects to apply the provisions of SFAS No. 157.
-The Company is currently evaluating whether it is going to adopt the fair value election under this standard..
+The Company adopted SFAS No. 159 on May 26, 2008, but has not elected the fair value measurement provisions for any eligible financial instruments or other items.